View Document Text

 Long-term Holding

-MRD does not generally purchase securities for clients with the intent to sell the securities within 30
+MRD does not generally purchase a security for clients with the intent to sell the position within 30 days,

 General Risk of Loss Statement